-Studying earthquake coverage at the global scale, we reach different conclusions from authors such as Rovai and Christine (1998).
-Among the 7 136 earthquakes of magnitude 4.5+ occurring in 2015, we indeed observe significant differences in coverage: most events are not reported by the news media, except a few that are particularly well-covered.
+Studying earthquake coverage at the global scale, we reach different conclusions to authors such as Rovai and Rodrigue (1998).
+Among the 7136 earthquakes of magnitude 4.5+ occurring in 2015, we indeed observe significant differences in coverage: most events are not reported by the news media, except a few that are particularly well covered.
 However, once events are covered, we observe an astonishing homogeneity in the news content.
-There are, of course, variations in the way journalists treat the information - editorial choices and cultural proximity with the impacted countries are both parameters influencing the duration and content of the coverage - but these variations remain small.
-Our results suggest that there is a typical framing of earthquake in the international news.
+There are, of course, variations in the way journalists treat the information - editorial choices and cultural proximity to the impacted countries are both parameters influencing the duration and content of the coverage - but these variations remain small.
+Our results suggest that there is a typical framing of the earthquake in the international news.

 This framing seems to introduce major biases in the representation of the seismic risk.
 A first bias is linked to the short duration of the coverage.
-Analyzing Googling trends, Tan et al. (2018) confirm our empirical observation that the peak of public interest after destructive earthquakes follows an exponential temporal decay.
-The same tendency was observed for smaller events by Earle et al., 2010.
-Our results complement these findings in showing that the international online journals follow the same tendency.
+Analyzing Google Trends, Tan and Maharjan (2018) confirm our empirical observation that the peak in public interest after destructive earthquakes follows an exponential temporal decay.
+The same tendency was observed for smaller events by Earle et al. (2010).
+Our results complement these findings, showing that the international online journals follow the same tendency.
 However, we go further than previous studies in exploring the consequences of that exponential decay on the news content.
 It focuses the information on short-term issues such as the description of the hazard and of its impacts and emergency operations.
-The mid-term and long-term issues of recovery, restoration, reconstruction, adaptation, mitigation and preparedness are largely undercovered.
+The mid-term and long-term issues of recovery, restoration, reconstruction, adaptation, mitigation and preparedness are largely under-reported.

-This finding outlines the necessity for scientists to communicate, whenever possible, within a few hours after the occurrence of an earthquake, especially the big ones that are the most capable of catching a large audience.
+This finding outlines the necessity for scientists to communicate, whenever possible, within a few hours following the occurrence of an earthquake, especially big events that are the most capable of catching a large audience.
 Of course, the need for reactive communication should not result in unpreparedness.
-Having a knowledge of the content and the evolution of typical earthquake news can help design typical communication tools that could be quickly adapted on a case by case basis once the event has occurred.
+Having a knowledge of the content and the evolution of typical earthquake news can help design typical communication tools that could be quickly adapted on a case by case basis once an event has occurred.
 Designing scientific messages, one should pay particular attention to counterbalance the known biases.